AlexanderGithubProfile/AlexanderGithubProfile/README.md

-# IN THE PROGRESS HERE /
+# WELCOME / IN THE PROGRESS HERE /
 ![example](startup_logs.gif)
 <!--
 **AlexanderGithubProfile/AlexanderGithubProfile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.